top of page

 What might a photo-protective plate look like?
 Here are three simple, nutrient-rich meal ideas to support your eye health:

-• Breakfast: Blueberry chia pudding with flax, walnuts, and a spoonful of Greek yogurt.
+• Breakfast: Blueberry chia pudding with flax, walnuts, and a spoonful of sheep's yogurt.
 Anthocyanins from blueberries and omega-3s from walnuts support retinal resilience.

 • Lunch: Quinoa salad with baby spinach, red onion, parsley, turmeric-roasted chickpeas, and a lemon-olive oil dressing.
 This dish combines curcumin and quercetin with leafy greens high in lutein.